Hop (PG, Netflix)

 Marvel Super Hero Adventures: Frost Fight (G, Netflix)

 Hey, what if I told you there was an animated movie about the Avengers saving Santa Claus from Loki?
-Where there's a scene of the Hulk taking Thor around town to teach him about Christmas cheer and presents?
+Where there's a scene of the Hulk taking Thor around town, teaching about Christmas cheer and presents?
 And Mrs. Claus piloting Groot and Rocket Raccoon's ship?
-And Loki's defeat involves him getting berated by a Mall Santa and the Hulk throwing presents at him so hard they explode?
+And that Loki's defeat involves him getting berated by a Mall Santa and the Hulk throwing presents at him so hard they explode?

 And what if I told you it's not as interesting as it sounds.